scryptedapp/vscode-electron/README.md

   * The VS Code `Terminal` area may show an authentication failure and prompt you to log in to the Scrypted Management Console with `npx scrypted login`.
 You will only need to do this once.
 You can then relaunch afterwards.

 <img width="538" alt="image" src="https://user-images.githubusercontent.com/73924/151676616-c730eb56-26dd-466d-b7f5-25783300b3bc.png">

+## Deno

+This plugin uses the deno runtime rather than the default node runtime.